Updated: Jul 26

 Want to get serious about your digital portfolio?
 The time is now!
 Check out this self-paced, online course, and create your digital portfolio from scratch!
 Get started today!

-Go through pretty much everything you have from student teaching: resources, lesson plans, pictures, etc.
+Go through everything you have from student teaching: resources, lesson plans, pictures, etc.

 Take note of the lessons that stood out to you, your co-op, and your students.
 These should be the lessons that you showcase.